FarFetchd/flatconfig/README.md

 Comments are supported (start line with #).
 Inline comments are ok for numeric values, but getString() will happily include any #s it sees on that line.

+flatconfig is very laid back about malformed lines.
+If it doesn't like a line - missing colon, numeric conversion throws an exception - it just skips it, as if the line wasn't there, and goes on parsing the rest.
+No exceptions thrown (or propagated), no other indication anything went wrong.